Yazigi-BrAO/Git-Proj-One/README.md

 # Git Proj One
- Project One for Git & Github
+ Project One for Git & Github.
+ It is just a test project done during git / github studies.